verquest/verquest/README.md

 - `array`: Represents a JSON array with scalar items.
 - `collection`: Represents a array of objects defined manually or by a reference to another request.
 - `reference`: Represents a reference to another request, allowing you to reuse existing request structures.
+- `const`: Represents a [constant](https://json-schema.org/understanding-json-schema/reference/const#constant-values) value that is always present in the request.

 #### Helper methods